 Stacy Benjamin, Principal Ecologist, has conducted hundreds of wetland and natural resource projects since 1996.
 Project experience ranges from due diligence site investigations to full-service permitting and agency compliance on sites ranging from less than an acre to thousands of acres and for projects ranging from residential and commercial development to infrastructure and utility projects.
 Representative project experience follows below, additional project experience is available upon request.

-Wetland and environmental permitting services for over a dozen Clean Water Services stormwater and sanitary sewer projects.
-Services have included conducting wetland and waters delineations, assessing vegetated corridor (wetland and stream buffer) impacts to meet Clean Water Services sensitive areas certification process, preparing vegetated corridor mitigation plans, and obtaining wetland removal/fill permits from the Oregon Department of State Lands and Clean Water Act Section 404 permits from the U.S. Army Corps of Engineers.
+Stacy has provided wetland and environmental permitting services and obtained Service Provider Letters for dozens of public and private projects.
+She has provided these services for stormwater and sanitary sewer upgrade projects as well as for private development projects.
+Services have included conducting wetland and waters delineations, assessing vegetated corridor (wetland and stream buffer) impacts to meet Clean Water Services sensitive areas certification requirements, preparing vegetated corridor mitigation plans, and obtaining wetland removal/fill permits from the Oregon Department of State Lands and Clean Water Act Section 404 permits from the U.S. Army Corps of Engineers.

 Godfrey Park Storm Sewer Replacement; St. Helens, Oregon